Why a Knee Replacement?

 Total knee replacements are excellent procedures when chosen and performed correctly on appropriate patients.
 Your surgeon can provide information regarding the specific procedure and implant selected for you.

 We hope that you find this information helpful.
-If any of the material mentioned in this booklet is confusing or hard to understand, you may contact the office with any questions.
+If you have any questions or need clarification, you may contact us at the office.

 Thank you for taking the time to read this material.
 We understand that this manual contains a great deal of information.
 We also know that the best results come from the most informed patients and those motivated to see themselves in their best condition as quickly as possible.